akashdp3/star-ui/README.md

 # star-ui
 A component library

-Following things are being used here:
+Following thins are being used here:
 * react
 * css-i-js

+Things to Build in this project:
+- [ ] Docs
+- [ ] Storybook
+- [ ] star-ui

 Components:
 - [ ] Text